 Still short duration and long on credit market exposure

 The mix of fixed-income securities in model portfolios featured a growing allocation to short duration in 2018.
-The question going forward is whether a shorter duration posture will enable clients to take advantage of a pause in the direction of monetary policy.
+The question going forward is whether a shorter duration posture will enable clients to take advantage of the Fed's recent pause in the direction of monetary policy.

 Financial advisor portfolios have closed the gap, but still carry less duration than institutional portfoliosDuration (years)